-Inside the Car Seats Info website you will find up-to-date information on Infant Car Seats, Convertible Car Seats, Combination Car Seats and Booster Seats.
+Inside the Car Seats Info website you will find up-to-date information on Infant Car Seats, Convertible Car Seats, Harness Booster and Belt-Positioning Booster Seats.

 The various types of Car Seats used to protect your child while riding in your motor vehicle are regulated by the laws of the state that you live in.
 Each state has differing regulations regarding the use of child safety seats car seats and you must familiarize yourself with the appropriate requirements before purchasing a seat.